-There is no planned, designed or managed stormwater collection system in place in this area.
-All existing runoff from impervious surface in this area is ether allowed to infiltrate directly into the ground or is collected in a roadside ditch system.
-The Productivity Analysis estimates that water quality pond/marshes (one for URA 4, seven of varying sizes for URA 5) and detention facility (one for URA 4, seven of varying sizes for URA 5) will be required to address stormwater runoff from urbanization of URAs 4 and 5.
-Detention facilities will slow and delay water run-off and prevent downstream flooding.
-Incorporation of water quality features will filter increased pollutant loads from urban run-off and collect sediments before this run-off reaches streams and creeks.
+Currently there is no formally developed piped storm drainage system serving this area.
+All existing run-off from impervious surfaces in this area is either allowed to infiltrate directly into the ground or is collected in a roadside ditch system.

+The Productivity Analysis estimates that a number of water quality pond/marshes (one for URA 14, seven of varying sizes for URA 15) and detention facilities (one for URA 14, seven of varying sizes for URA 15) will be required to address stormwater runoff from the urbanization of the URAs.
+Detention facilities will slow and delay water runoff and prevent downstream flooding.
+Incorporation of water quality features will filter increased pollutant loads from urban runoff and collect sediments before this runoff reaches local streams.